-Volumes of liquid alum to be applied to Canyon Lake for both the wet and dry season applications have been estimated based on the evaluation of an effective dose for the Main Lake and East Bay, as well as an assessment of seasonality in algal growth to determine the appropriate times of year to strip phosphorus from the water column.
-These applications will occur in both the Main Lake and East Bay of the Lake, with the first application of liquid alum in September 2013.
-As Table 1, Alum Addition Plan for Canyon Lake, indicates, a total of an estimated 190,000 kilograms (kg) of alum (as dry weight) will be applied to Canyon Lake each September and 120,000 kg each February.
+Volumes of liquid alum to be applied to Canyon Lake for both the wet and dry season applications have been estimated by LESJWA's outside consultant based on the evaluation of an effective dose for the Main Lake, north ski area and East Bay, as well as an assessment of seasonality in algal growth to determine the appropriate times of year to strip phosphorus from the water column.
+These applications will occur in both the Main Lake north ski area and East Bay of the Lake, with the first application of liquid alum in late winter/early spring 2020.
+As Table 1, Alum Addition Plan for Canyon Lake, indicates, a maximum of an estimated 186,200 kilograms (kg) of alum (as dry weight) may be applied to Canyon Lake each September and 142,200 kg each late winter/early spring.
+The dosage and application rate may be modified based on the feedback of the Canyon Lake Alum Treatment Technical Advisory Committee.

-Alum Addition Plan for Canyon Lake (2013-2015)
+Alum Addition Plan for Canyon Lake (2022-2024)